Outdoor Experiential Education

 Our Outdoor Experiential Education program provides hands-on field experiences and nature play for students at FFS, integrating mindfulness and reflective practices, a healthy lifestyle, and opportunities for scientific inquiry.
 FFS retreats, hikes, all-school outdoor expeditions, and farm trips provide opportunities to explore together as a community, recharge, and fall in love with nature.
 On campus, some of the best learning happens through play – with water, dirt, and natural materials, and through climbing, crawling, running, jumping, and participating in physical activity.

-Fifth graders are responsible for the care of our chickens and vertical gardens, and second graders keep honeybees which provide the school with several gallons of honey each year.
+Fifth graders are responsible for the care of our chickens and vertical gardens, and second graders raise meal worms to feed the chickens.